What does the role involve?

 I’m an asylum seeker.
 Can I apply?

 We welcome applications from refugees and asylum seekers with the right to work.
-If you do not have right to work, get in touch to find out about volunteering with Chatterbox.

 I’m not based in London.
 Can I apply?